mattbierner/code2020/_posts/2020-11-17-view-regular-hovers-while-debugging.md

   maxres: https://i.ytimg.com/vi/TCcfB_dzk7k/maxresdefault.jpg
 ---

-While debugging, you can view a symbols's type information and documentation by hovering over it and then pressing alt or option
+While debugging, you can view a symbol's type information and documentation by hovering over it and then pressing <kbd>alt</kbd>/<kbd>option</kbd>